A Guide to Hand Hygiene

 Step 2: Wash your hands correctly

-There is almost little point in wash your hands regularly if you are not doing it correctly, as you could be missing entire areas of your hands where bacteria like to grow and transfer.
+There is almost little point in washing your hands regularly if you are not doing it correctly, as you could be missing entire areas of your hands where bacteria like to grow and transfer.

 The popular notion that hot water will kill more germs has recently been debunked by scientists.
 This is bad news for the 70% of people that have tried to cut corners with hand hygiene by simply rinsing their hands rather than using soap, as this will still transfer harmful bacteria.